 - Corporate and financial credit risk

-Overall, BvD provide information on more than 220 million companies in all countries worldwide, with an emphasis on private company data.
+Overall, BvD provides information on more than 220 million companies in all countries worldwide, with an emphasis on private company data.
 Impressively BvD partners with 160 independent information providers that include Fitch Solutions, LexisNexis, Dow Jones, S&P Global, Cortera, IHS Markit, and Coface, to name a few.
 BvD was established as a separate entity in 1991 (formerly part of Bureau Marcel van Dijk) and has over 800 employees in more than 30 offices worldwide.

 According to the Financial Times: